 The keys to getting children to be active are:

 - making sure they have everyday opportunities to be active

 - helping them find activities that they like.

 Dancing around the house, skipping and running around the backyard, playing with balls or flying a kite – it doesn’t matter how children move, as long as they have space and time to move in ways they enjoy.

 Physical activity is vital for children’s health and wellbeing, now and in the future.
 As children grow and develop, they need different types and amounts of physical activity.

 Physical activity: time, space and variety

 One of the easiest ways to encourage your child to be active is to give her time and space for free play.
 Whatever space you have is fine, so long as your child can move around and have fun.
 And plenty of time for play lets your child explore and use the space in her own way.

 You can also help your child try different activities to find something he enjoys.
 For example, children who like balancing might enjoy climbing, cycling, playgrounds, dance or gymnastics.
 Others who like hand-eye coordination tasks might enjoy ball games in the park, ten-pin bowling, Frisbee or sports like cricket or tennis.

-Plenty of variety in your child’s mix of sports, games and activities will also keep her excited about moving.
-And when your child tries out different activities, she can pick up new skills, stay interested and challenged, and get enough physical activity in her day.
+Plenty of variety in your child’s mix of play, sports, games and activities will keep her excited about moving.
+And when your child tries out different activities, she can pick up new skills, stay interested and challenged, and get enough physical activity into her day.